nicholasadamou/stockmine/README.md

 ## 🤔 What is '_Tweet2Stock_'?

-This project was created for the HackUIowa event, where
+This project was created for the [HackUIowa](https://hackuiowa-2019.devpost.com/) event.

+HackUIowa is a 2 day non-stop hackathon, and it will be held at University of Iowa in the heart of downtown Iowa City, USA.
+The event is open to all university students that have a passion for creating things with technology!

 The code is written in Python and is meant to run on a [Google Compute Engine](https://cloud.google.com/compute/) instance.
 It uses the